-Staff Stats: Around 223,000 globally, with about 7,000 people in Australia.
+Staff Stats: Around 250,000 globally, with about 8,000 people in Australia.

 The good bits: Getting to work alongside people from a range of different disciplines on meaningful projects, while servicing prestigious clients both in Australia and across the globe.

 The not so good bits: The work is challenging.
-The hours can be long at times, depending on the team and nature of the work you do.
+The hours can be long at times, depending on the team and the nature of the work you do.

 PricewaterhouseCoopers (PwC) is a product of a merger.
 In 1998 Coopers Lybrand, which began life as a London accountancy practice in London in 1854, combined with Price Waterhouse, another London accountancy practice that began around the same time and which had also grown into a multinational powerhouse.
 PwC now has offices in 776 cities across 157 countries and three service lines: Assurance, Advisory and Consulting.

-PwC works with governments, private businesses and not-for-profits to “assess their performance and improve the way the way they work”.
+PwC works with governments, private businesses and not-for-profits to “assess their performance and improve the way they work”.
 Domestically, PwC does everything from undertaking due diligence on the nation’s biggest corporate deals, to crafting policies to improve the nation’s health system, to advising some of Australia’s most successful entrepreneurs.

 PwC offers grads a salary that is competitive with industry standards.
 As an entry-level employee, it is all about gaining experience to start but once you ascend to more senior positions, you will have further opportunities to be rewarded for your performance through salary increases, bonuses and other incentive schemes.